ArshaShiri/STM32/Readme.md

 ## Flash
 To flash the apps described in the [Apps](#apps) section, run the `load.sh` script under `STM32F407Discovery`
-The `-p` argument followed by the app's name should pass to the script.
+The `-p` argument followed by the app's name should be passed to the script as a command line argument.